Modular type scale calculator with CSS export

 Roles that benefit from an explicit, exportable type scale.

-- Consistent visual rhythm: Related sizes feel coherent because they share one mathematical base.
+2. Consistent visual rhythm: Related sizes share one mathematical base.

-- Faster handoff: Named steps and CSS reduce back-and-forth on “what is h3 here?”
+3. Faster handoff: Named steps and CSS reduce “what is h3 here?” debates.

 Technical notes

-- Output: Plan to integrate generated CSS with your stack’s font loading, theming, and variable conventions.
+2. Output: Integrate generated CSS with your font loading, tokens, and theme variables.

 Frequently Asked Questions